If you have been arrested for a DUI or DWI in New York City, we can help

 Refusing a chemical test can lead to consequences at the DMV or during a criminal proceeding.
 However, an implied refusal, where police make the faulty assumption that the driver refused a chemical test, can often be successfully challenged by a DUI / DWI defense attorney

 Before you take a plea in a DWI case in New York, it is important to understand that even a non-criminal plea will be on your record for the rest of your life.

 Under certain, specific conditions, however, you may be able to withdraw your plea.
 Your DWI lawyer can help you assess your case and see if this is an option.

 If you hold a specialized license such as a Commercial Driver’s License, a NYC TLC License or you are a School Bus Operator, you may be subject to specialized penalties and requirements.
 A DWI charge can put your entire livelihood in jeopardy, and you need an experienced attorney to advise you.

-If you hold a license from another state you will face special problems in Criminal Court and at the DMV.
+If you hold a license from another state you will face special problems in New York, both in Criminal Court and at the DMV.
 Understanding the Interstate Driver’s License Compact is essential for understanding how being charged with a DWI will affect your case.